lukemurraynz/lukemurraynz.github.io/blog/2021-12-30-git-using-github-desktop-on-windows-for-sysadmins.md

 You don't have to know every single git command line syntax to use Git.

-Tools such as Visual Studio Code allows you to utilize git source control efficiently, and of course, you can use Git directly from the command line; however, sometimes you want an easy way to leverage Git through a point and click interface, there a lot of tools out there to give you easy access to Git, but today I will concentrate on Github Desktop.
+Tools such as Visual Studio Code allow you to use git source control efficiently, and of course, you can use Git directly from the command line; however, sometimes you want an easy way to use Git through a point and click interface, there a lot of tools out there to give you easy access to Git, but today I will concentrate on Github Desktop.

 If you are looking at something a bit more powerful _(especially if you are wanting to do submodules)_, then I suggest [Atlassian Sourcetree](https://www.atlassian.com/software/sourcetree "Atlassian Sourcetree").